 Bankruptcy is a special legal proceeding you can use to reorganize or get rid of your debt, depending on your financial situation.
 Bankruptcy can be helpful if you’re overwhelmed with financial commitments, but it could also negatively affect your credit.
 A bankruptcy will generally stay on your reports for up to 10 years from the date you file.

-“I refer to bankruptcy as kind of Armageddon on someone’s [credit],” says Freddie Huynh, vice president of credit risk at Freedom Financial Asset Management.
+“I refer to bankruptcy as kind of Armageddon on someone’s [credit],” says Freddie Huynh, vice president of data optimization for Freedom Debt Relief.

 The good news is your credit can gradually heal if you take the right steps.
 Here’s what can happen to your credit reports when you file for bankruptcy.